qmsstudios/uosstructure/Masters Programs/06_Master of Science in Metaphysics – Course Descriptions.md

-**Core Courses (24 credits):**
+## **Core Courses (24 credits):**

-1.	**MET 601 – Introduction to Metaphysical Science**
+1. ### **MET 601 – Introduction to Metaphysical Science**

-Overview of the foundational concepts in metaphysical science, focusing on the study of existence, consciousness, and the nature of reality.
+This course provides an overview of the foundational concepts in metaphysical science.
+Students will explore the study of existence, consciousness, and the nature of reality.
+Topics include the history of metaphysical thought, key metaphysical questions, and the relationship between metaphysics and other disciplines.

-2.	**MET 602 – Metaphysical Frameworks and Worldviews**
+2. ### **MET 602 – Metaphysical Frameworks and Worldviews**

-Exploration of various metaphysical frameworks and their influence on philosophy, science, and spirituality.
+In this course, students will explore various metaphysical frameworks and their influence on philosophy, science, and spirituality.
+The course covers different worldviews, including dualism, monism, and pluralism, and examines how these frameworks shape our understanding of reality.

-3.	**MET 603 – Ontology and Metaphysical Structures**
+3. ### **MET 603 – Ontology and Metaphysical Structures**

-Study of metaphysical ontology and its relation to understanding the nature of being, reality, and the universe.
+This course focuses on the study of metaphysical ontology and its relation to understanding the nature of being, reality, and the universe.
+Students will examine different ontological theories and their implications for metaphysical inquiry, including the nature of objects, properties, and relations.

-4.	**MET 604 – Theories of Consciousness and Being**
+4. ### **MET 604 – Theories of Consciousness and Being**

-Examination of theories related to consciousness and the self.
-Emphasis on the intersection of metaphysical and cognitive perspectives.
+Students will examine various theories related to consciousness and the self in this course.
+The emphasis is on the intersection of metaphysical and cognitive perspectives, exploring topics such as the nature of self-awareness, the mind-body problem, and the role of consciousness in shaping reality.

-5.	**MET 605 – Epistemology in Metaphysical Inquiry**
+5. ### **MET 605 – Epistemology in Metaphysical Inquiry**

-Investigation of metaphysical approaches to knowledge, focusing on perception, intuition, and expanded states of awareness.
+This course investigates metaphysical approaches to knowledge, focusing on perception, intuition, and expanded states of awareness.
+Students will explore different epistemological theories and their application to metaphysical questions, including the nature of truth, belief, and justification.

-6.	**MET 606 – Symbolism, Archetypes, and Metaphysical Interpretation**
+6. ### **MET 606 – Symbolism, Archetypes, and Metaphysical Interpretation**

-Analysis of symbols and archetypes in metaphysical traditions.
-Emphasis on their role in shaping human experience and understanding.
+In this course, students will analyze symbols and archetypes in metaphysical traditions.
+The emphasis is on their role in shaping human experience and understanding.
+Topics include the interpretation of symbolic language, the function of archetypes in personal and collective consciousness, and the use of symbolism in metaphysical practices.

-7.	**MET 607 – Applied Metaphysics in Personal Development**
+7. ### **MET 607 – Applied Metaphysics in Personal Development**

-Practical application of metaphysical principles in areas such as mindfulness, transformation, and self-realization practices.
+This course focuses on the practical application of metaphysical principles in areas such as mindfulness, transformation, and self-realization practices.
+Students will learn techniques for integrating metaphysical concepts into their daily lives and explore the impact of these practices on personal growth and development.

-8.	**MET 608 – Ethics and Metaphysical Thought**
+8. ### **MET 608 – Ethics and Metaphysical Thought**

-Study of ethical principles and philosophical questions in metaphysical practice.
-Topics include moral responsibility and the metaphysical basis of ethics.
+Students will study ethical principles and philosophical questions in metaphysical practice in this course.
+Topics include moral responsibility, the metaphysical basis of ethics, and the relationship between ethical theories and metaphysical beliefs.
+The course also examines contemporary ethical issues from a metaphysical perspective.

 **Research Thesis (12 Credits):**

-1.	**MET 690 – Thesis Research Seminar** (3 credits)
+1. ### **MET 690 – Thesis Research Seminar** (3 credits)

-Preparation for the master’s thesis.
-Students refine their research questions and develop a comprehensive research plan.
+This seminar prepares students for the master’s thesis.
+Students will refine their research questions, develop a comprehensive research plan, and review relevant literature.
+The course includes guidance on research methodologies and ethical considerations in metaphysical research.

-2.	**MET 691 – Thesis Research I** (3 credits)
+2. ### **MET 691 – Thesis Research I** (3 credits)

-Independent research focused on a chosen area of metaphysical science.
+In this course, students will conduct independent research focused on a chosen area of metaphysical science.
+Students will gather data, analyze findings, and begin drafting their thesis under the supervision of a faculty advisor.

-3.	**MET 692 – Thesis Research II** (3 credits)
+3. ### **MET 692 – Thesis Research II** (3 credits)

-Continuation of thesis research, with emphasis on synthesizing findings and completing the final manuscript.
+This course is a continuation of thesis research, with an emphasis on synthesizing findings and completing the final manuscript.
+Students will refine their analysis, integrate feedback from their advisor, and prepare their thesis for defense.

-4.	**MET 693 – Thesis Defense** (3 credits)
+4. ### **MET 693 – Thesis Defense** (3 credits)

-Formal presentation and defense of the master’s thesis.
-Students must demonstrate the ability to conduct independent research and present original insights in metaphysical science.
+In this course, students will formally present and defend their master’s thesis.
+Students must demonstrate the ability to conduct independent research, present original insights in metaphysical science, and respond to questions and critiques from a panel of faculty members.